Greek Pastries

 One of our favourites Bougatsa ~ Μπουγάτσα , is a pastry with custard served for breakfast in Crete.
 Any place that serves bougatsa for breakfast is a great place for us!

 Are any of these Greek pastries really Greek?
 Well they were invented and eaten before nationalism was created, so we can’t really answer that question.
-We know however, that the most beautiful version of bougatsa is made by our zakaroplasteio in downtown Carlton in Sydney, no that’s not really true, but it runs a close second to those prepared in Iraklion, Kriti.
+We know however, that the most beautiful version of bougatsa is made by the zakaroplasteio in downtown Carlton in Sydney, no that’s not really true, but it runs a close second to those prepared in Iraklion, Kriti.

-Mmmm… bougatsa…what can we say, it is crispy and creamy and vanillary and yummiest fresh and hot.
+Mmmm...bougatsa…what can we say, it is crispy and creamy and vanillary and yummiest fresh and hot!

 1 egg